 We incorporated as Helen of Troy Corporation in Texas in 1968 and were reorganized as Helen of Troy Limited in Bermuda in 1994.
 We are a leading global consumer products company offering creative products and solutions for our customers through a diversified portfolio of brands.
 Our portfolio of brands includes OXO, Hydro Flask, Osprey, Vicks, Braun, Honeywell, PUR, Hot Tools, Drybar, Curlsmith and Revlon, among others.
 We have built leading market positions through new product innovation, product quality and competitive pricing.
-As of May 31, 2024, we operated two reportable segments: Home & Outdoor and Beauty & Wellness.
+As of August 31, 2024, we operated two reportable segments: Home & Outdoor and Beauty & Wellness.

 During fiscal 2023, we initiated a global restructuring plan intended to expand operating margins through initiatives designed to improve efficiency and effectiveness and reduce costs (referred to as "Project Pegasus").
 Project Pegasus includes initiatives to further optimize our brand portfolio, streamline and simplify the organization, accelerate and amplify cost of goods savings projects, enhance the efficiency of our supply chain network, optimize our indirect spending and improve our cash flow and working capital, as well as other activities.
 We anticipate these initiatives will create operating efficiencies, as well as provide a platform to fund future growth investments.
-During the three month periods ended May 31, 2024 and 2023, we incurred \$1.8 million and \$7.4 million, respectively, of pre-tax restructuring costs in connection with Project Pegasus, which were recorded as "Restructuring charges" in the condensed consolidated statements of income.
+During the three and six month periods ended August 31, 2024, we incurred \$1.5 million and \$3.4 million, respectively, of pre-tax restructuring costs in connection with Project Pegasus, which were recorded as "Restructuring charges" in the condensed consolidated statements of income.
+We recognized \$3.6 million and \$11.0 million of pre-tax restructuring costs during the three and six month periods ended August 31, 2023, respectively, in connection with Project Pegasus.
 See further discussion below within "Significant Trends Impacting the Business" under "Project Pegasus" and Note 6 to the accompanying condensed consolidated financial statements.

-Fiscal 2024 concluded Phase II of our transformation strategy, which produced net sales and organic net sales growth and gross profit margin expansion.
+Fiscal 2024 concluded Phase II of our transformation strategy, which produced net sales growth and gross profit margin expansion.
 We expanded our portfolio of leading brands and international footprint with the acquisitions of Drybar, Osprey and Curlsmith.
 We completed the divestiture of our personal care business and extended our Revlon trademark license for a period of up to 100 years.
 We strategically and effectively deployed capital to construct our new distribution facility in Gallaway, Tennessee, repurchased shares of our common stock, and repaid amounts outstanding under our long-term debt agreement.
 We began publishing an annual environmental, social and governance ("ESG") Report, which summarizes our ESG strategy and performance, providing further transparency into our ESG efforts.
 During Phase II, we also initiated Project Pegasus, which included the creation of a North America Regional Market Organization ("RMO") responsible for sales and go-to-market strategies for all categories and channels in the United States of America ("U.S.") and Canada, and further centralization of certain functions under shared services, particularly in operations and finance to better support our business segments and RMOs.